finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the portfolio groups.
 Defaults to return the latest version of each portfolio group if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing portfolio groups from a previous call to list portfolio groups.
 This  value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt, sortBy  and asAt fields must not have changed since the original request.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to no limit if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the Display Name, use \"displayName eq 'string'\"   Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     List<String> sortBy = Arrays.asList(); // List<String> | A list of field names to sort by, each suffixed by \" ASC\" or \" DESC\"
     List<String> relatedEntityPropertyKeys = Arrays.asList(); // List<String> | A list of property keys from any domain that supports relationships   to decorate onto related entities.
 These must take the format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'.
     List<String> relationshipDefinitionIds = Arrays.asList(); // List<String> | A list of relationship definitions that are used to decorate related entities   onto the portfolio groups in the response.
 These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. try {
-      PagedResourceListOfPortfolioGroup result = apiInstance.listPortfolioGroups(scope, effectiveAt, asAt, page, limit, filter, sortBy, relatedEntityPropertyKeys, relationshipDefinitionIds);
+      PagedResourceListOfPortfolioGroup result = apiInstance.listPortfolioGroups(scope)
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .page(page)
+            .limit(limit)
+            .filter(filter)
+            .sortBy(sortBy)
+            .relatedEntityPropertyKeys(relatedEntityPropertyKeys)
+            .relationshipDefinitionIds(relationshipDefinitionIds)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfolioGroupsApi#listPortfolioGroups");